-What’s the plank that you’re going to have to walk?
+What’s the plank that you need to walk?

 This blog thing is just me, I can’t hide.
 And it’s terrifying.
-I can tell you right now that I’m walking a plank, 15 decks or more up.
+I can tell you right now that as far as the blog goes, I feel like I’m walking a plank, 15 decks or more up.

 I have support.
 I have a great mentor, I have great coaches, I have the knowledge, I have the skills to do this.
 I’m in no real danger.

 But all that doesn’t mean that I will do it, though.
 My mind is screaming that I’m in TERRIBLE danger and that I ought to stop right now and just carry on letting John be the front man while I hide in the background and direct things from there.

 Where I am right now and what I’m doing is most definitely NOT safe, not to my mind.

 But the more I do it, the more familiar it will become and the safer I’ll feel.

 The more wealth I create in my own right, the more familiar it will feel and the safer I’ll feel, until I feel comfortable doing it.

 But I have to go through the whole terror stage first.